pbuehler/documentation/docs/tutorials/tableCombinations.md

 <a name="btask"></a>
 ### BTask

-The automatic grouping of tracks according to the collision works in the above case because the table Tracks has an index column with pointers to the table Collision.
+The automatic grouping of tracks according to the collision works in the above case because the table Tracks has an index column with pointers to the table Collisions.
 It is also crucial to use the iterator version Collision and not Collisions.
-With Collisions the grouping does not happen!
+It is in fact the first iterator of the argument list which is used for grouping.
+With Collisions instead of Collision the grouping does not happen!

 <a name="ctask"></a>
 ### CTask